Finding better ways to provide the materials the world needs

 Construction on our world-class Yarwun alumina refinery in Gladstone, in Queensland, Australia, began in 2002, and the first alumina shipped in late 2004.

-Expansions in 2012 doubled production, and today, Yarwun produces nearly 3 million tonnes of alumina per year, which is exported to customers in Asia, the Middle East and the Pacific region.
+Expansions in 2012 doubled production, and today, Yarwun produces around 3 million tonnes of alumina per year, which is exported to customers in Asia, the Middle East and the Pacific region.

 Creating alumina takes a lot of energy, which in turn creates greenhouse gas emissions.
 We know new technologies will be essential to helping us reduce our emissions, but many haven’t been proven.